 - denial of responsibility (“innocent victim” or “losing control”)

 - avoidance of autonomous behaviour, and

 - decisional pathology

 We can do something over and over again to relieve anxiety or stop thinking about things.
-This can present as OCD or hoarding or any type of addiction ranging from technology to drugs and alcohol and even dependency on others.
+This can present as OCD, hoarding, or any addiction ranging from technology to drugs and alcohol and even dependency on others.

-We can try to coerce others to make decisions for us, or seek out and find controlling partners, bosses or friends.
-We can also just play it safe, and try to do what we think everyone else does; focus on keeping up with the Joneses, engaging in passive activities that don’t require much effort, and feeling stuck in an unfulfilling relationship or career.
+We can try to coerce others to make decisions for us or seek out and find controlling partners, bosses or friends.
+But, we can also play it safe and try to do what we think everyone else does; focus on keeping up with the Joneses, engaging in passive activities that don’t require much effort, and feeling stuck in an unfulfilling relationship or career.

 The problem with giving up the responsibility for how our lives turn out is that it creates an external rather than an internal locus of control.
 Depression and other forms of psychological disorders are more highly correlated with an external locus of control.
 It can also lead to learned helplessness, where people no longer feel like they can do anything to change their life in a positive direction.

 The way to manage the responsibility and freedom paradox is to develop an internal locus of control.
-This is generally more beneficial for most people’s well-being, unless we really are trying to blame ourselves or change things that are out of our control.
+This is generally more beneficial for most people’s well-being unless we blame ourselves or change things out of our control.
 This includes what has happened in the past, what other people do or say, and acts of nature.